CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 smtp-sink-password:     <password>      (empty by default)
 ````

-If you include the `smtp-sink-ip` and `smtp-sink-port` options in the config
+If you include the "smtp-sink-ip" and "smtp-sink-port" options in the config
 file, MailerQ runs normally, and all mails are routed through different
 internal queues with their own send capacities.
 However, when a TCP
 connection is created, the connection will be set up to the sink instead
 of to the actual recipient mail server.

-The `smtp-sink-username` and `smtp-sink-password` options can be used
+The "smtp-sink-username" and "smtp-sink-password" options can be used
 if your sink requires authentication.

-If you are looking for a SMTP server that simply accepts and discards
+If you are looking for an SMTP server that simply accepts and discards
 incoming messages, you can use [Postfix' smtp-sink](http://www.postfix.org/smtp-sink.1.html).